st1xkz/st1xkz/README.md

 - currently working on a discord bot named *Bobert*

-- codes in Python but also learning JavaScript :nerd_face:
+- shy and introverted irl, but online I'm more social 🙃

 - ask me anything on [Tellonym](https://tellonym.me/st1xkz)!